ngaskill/liferay-docs/develop/tutorials/articles/services/using-soap-web-services.markdown

 ## SOAP PHP Client

 You can write your client in any language that supports web services invocation.
+The example code below uses "test" as the `userName` and `password`; make sure you replace them before running the code.
 Invoke the same operations you did when you created your Java client, this time using PHP and a PHP SOAP Client:

 	```
     <?php